wp-plugins/wp-topbar/readme.txt

 If you allow the user to close the TopBar, then the plugin checks to see if you have enabled cookies.
 If they are not enabled, it deletes any existing cookies.
 If they are enabled, it looks to see if a cookie has been created.
 A cookie is only created if the TopBar has been previously closed by the user.
 If it finds a cookie, it prevents the TopBar from showing.

 If you change the Cookie Value to something new, the TopBar will show up again.
 This is useful if you want to force the TopBar to show on new content.
 Make sure to select something you haven't used before.
 A good idea is to increment the value by one every time you want to force the TopBar to show.
+If you use a caching plugin, make sure to clear the cache after you change the value.

-With Version 4.00+, all TopBars must share the same cookie settings for this to work.
-You can set the TopBars to be the same by using the new Close Button tab on the main page
+With Version 4.28+, all TopBars can have their out cookie value.
+You can also set the TopBars to be the same by using the Close Button tab on the main page

 = How does the Priority field work? =